Rapyd raises $300M on $8.75B valuation as fintech-as-a-service continues to boom – TechCrunch

 We’re currently seeing a huge profusion of companies tapping into the potential of so-called embedded finance — financial services that are built and operated by one party and integrated by APIs into another party’s service — to build new products, ranging from neobanks around the world, to e-commerce companies building checkout services, or companies only tangentially in the business of commerce who are now launching products to improve customer engagement or make their first moves into the space.

-That’s meant a lot of competition for Rapyd, with some other big players including Fast, Checkout, Mambu, and Railsbank, all of which have also raised huge rounds.
+That’s meant a lot of competition for Rapyd, with some other big players including Fast, Checkout, Mambu and Railsbank, all of which have also raised huge rounds.

 In other words, not only is this round a sign of Rapyd’s own growth, but a signal to the market of how it is positioning itself and faring in what is shaping up to be an interesting and competitive field.